Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

         -DarchetypeVersion=1.0.1 \
         -DarchetypeRepository=https://repo.softmotions.com/repository/softmotions-public

-Let's consider a creation and further evolution of the ηCMS project using the creation of an information site about parrots as a sample.
-The site code is in the package `org.myparrots`.
+Let's consider a creation and developing of the ηCMS project using the website about parrots as a sample.
+The java code of this project resides in package `org.myparrots`.

 .. code-block:: text